foundrytom/OpenAssetIO/doc/README.md

 # OpenAssetIO Documentation

-The OAIO docs are currently built with Doxygen - chosen as it is the simplest solution for a mixed Python and C++ project.
+The OpenAssetIO docs are currently built with Doxygen - chosen as it is the simplest solution for a mixed Python and C++ project.

 They make use of [doxypy](https://github.com/0xCAFEBABE/doxypy) to better document Python code with docstrings containing Doxygen